Click the image to learn more.

 Recommended that this announcement be given by lay person at Masses

-Tuesday June 26th is Maryland’s primary election, and early voting for the primary election is open from June 14thuntil June 21st.
-Many races in Maryland will essentially be decided in the primary election – often by fewer than a hundred votes.
-The Church looks to the laity to put our faith into action and vote.
+Tuesday, November 6 is Maryland’s Gubernatorial General election, and early voting for the primary election is open from October 25 until November 1.
+The Church looks to the laity to put our faith into action by voting for those who represent us.
 During their upcoming terms, the men and women we choose to represent us will decide many issues affecting the values the Church promotes.

 This year’s elections include races for Governor, U.S. Senate and House of Representatives, and the Maryland General Assembly.
-The Maryland Catholic Conference has surveyed the candidates and prepared Survey Sheets for our district that are available in our bulletins [or in the back of the church].
+The Maryland Catholic Conference has surveyed the candidates and prepared the results for our district that are available in our bulletins [or in the back of the church].
 Please take these with you and share them with your friends and family.
+You can also find our more by visiting the Conference's website at www.mdcatholic.org/elections.

 Our Responsibilities in the Public Square